 Trade accounts receivable consist of a large number of customers, spread across diverse geographical areas.
 Ongoing credit evaluation is performed on the financial condition of accounts receivable and, where appropriate, credit reference check is conducted for the debtor.
-The COVID-19 pandemic has resulted in more management attention and diligence with respect to providing of credit terms for customers and collecting accounts receivable.

 The consolidated Group and the Company do not have any significant credit risk exposure to any single counterparty or any Group of counterparties having similar characteristics.
 The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.